Yorktown Grange Fair: The Grange Fair, 1950s to today

 Since the 1950s, the Grange Fair has adapted to the changing demographics of northern Westchester.
 As a "country" fair, the event features traditional agricultural and livestock exhibits and blue ribbon competitions, an antique tractor parade and exhibit, craft and food vendors, and a midway with rides and games.
 In recent years the fair has added photography, art and Lego-building contests to the ribbon competitions.

 The tractor parade is held at noon on the Saturday of the fair weekend.
 Antique tractors, some horse-drawn, assemble on Commerce Street and proceed through local roads to the fairgrounds.

 The Annual Grange Fair starts the Friday after Labor Day on the Moseman Avenue fairgrounds.
 The fair is organized and staffed by volunteers, primarily members of Yorktown Grange #862.
 It provides an opportunity for local youth to showcase their animal husbandry skills.
 Backyard gardeners can enter their flowers and vegetables for ribbon awards.
 Local artists participate in art exhibits and children can compete for Lego ribbons.

+There was no fair in 2020.

 Yorktown Grange Agricultural Society

-On March 25, 2021 the Yorktown Grange Agricultural Society was incorporated in the State of New York as a not-for-profit corporation, replacing the Grange Fair Association.
+On March 25, 2021, the Yorktown Grange Agricultural Society was incorporated in the State of New York as a not-for-profit corporation, replacing the Grange Fair Association.